Link Search Menu Expand Document

 Since it has no need to physically strike at the target, it can also include the Indirect Trait at the user's option for no added cost.

-This Trait can't be combined with Weak.
+This Trait can't be combined with Weak, or added to Split Slots with Split.

 Lacking (-1 FP) [X]